tangle-network/relayer/README.md

 > Note: this uses the latest and pre-released version deployed from `main` branch, change `edge` to the latest stable release version.

-This will mount a configuration file at the `/config` directory inside the container so it would allow it to read the configuration you added.
+This will mount a configuration files at the `/config` directory inside the container so it would allow it to read the configuration you added.

-> Note that the `json` configuration format will not work inside the docker.

 ## Safety ⚡